kindelia/Kindelia/WHITEPAPER.md

 valuable to me.

-As for applications, having a place where anyone can host forums, files, games, in such a manner that can't be censored by anyone is also a comfortable safeguard in the case things go terribly wrong in the world; even if they probably won't.
+As for applications, having a place where anyone can host forums, files, games, in such a manner that can't be censored by anything is also a comfortable safeguard in the case things go terribly wrong in the world; even if they probably won't.
 Ethereum is such a place, but what is the point of an eternal application if it only lasts until a bug is found?
 Formal verification is the